OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 The iOS jailbreak scene evolves so rapidly that providing up-to-date instructions is very challenging.
 At the time of this writing we can recommend using the very complete ["Jailbreak Chart by the r/jailbreak Reddit community"](https://docs.google.com/spreadsheets/u/0/d/11DABHIIqwYQKj1L83AK9ywk_hYMjEkcaxpIg6phbTf0/htmlview#).

-Other sources that have been and might still be reliable include:
+Other sources that have been, and might still be, reliable include:

 - [r/jailbreak Reddit Community Page](https://www.reddit.com/r/jailbreak/ "Reddit Jailbreak")
 - [Can I Jailbreak?](https://canijailbreak.com/ "Can I Jailbreak?")